band-winged meadowhawk

 Sympetrum (meadowhawks)

 Western meadowhawk was formerly considered as a separate species, Sympetrum occidentale.
 A recent molecular and morphological study (Dohlen, 2007) showed that the two species are identical at two genetic loci and that the morphological characters used to distinguish them overlapped.
-However, the geographic variation is distinct and is predictable.
+However, the geographic variation is both distinct and predictable.
 For that reason, the subspecies names have been preserved.

 Subordinate Taxa